-Domain change: how to set up your new web address
+How to set up a new web address after a domain change

-To access a website, internet users must enter a unique domain.
-These internet addresses also influence users’ perception of an online presence – for example, the domain might indicate a central theme or emphasize the name of the company or brand.
+To access a website, internet users must enter a unique domain into the browser.
+These internet addresses usually also give a clue as to what the website is about.
+For example, a domain might indicate a central theme or emphasize the name of the company or brand.

-If you are dissatisfied with your website address, you can of course change your domain name at any time.
+If you are no longer happy with your website address, you can change your domain name at any time.
 To do this, you just need to register a new domain and link it to your website.
-If the chosen domain is to benefit from your old domain’s high search engine ranking, you also need to consider search engine optimization (SEO) techniques when redirecting the domain.
+If you want the new domain to benefit from your old domain’s high search engine ranking, you also need to think about using search engine optimization (SEO) techniques when redirecting the domain.

-The difference between a domain change and a domain transfer
+What is the difference between a domain change and a domain transfer?

-A domain change refers to replacing a website’s internet address, which primarily just affects the domain name.
-A domain change thus differs substantially from a domain transfer.
+A domain change refers to replacing a website’s internet address, which primarily affects the domain name.

-When a domain transfer occurs, users change the internet provider, which means the entire website (including the address) is transferred to a new server.
-Here, changing or registering a new domain is simply an additional option (usually, one can apply directly to the new provider for a new domain).
-However, domain changes are simply about altering the website address, meaning the provider generally remains the same as before.
-Here is a short summary of the differences:
+When a domain transfer takes place, users change the internet provider, which means the entire website (including the address) is transferred to a new server.
+In this case, changing or registering a new domain is simply an additional option (you can usually apply directly to the new provider for a new domain).
+The article “How to switch domain providers” describes how to transfer domains in more detail.

-The reasons for getting a new web address are often quite trivial; for example, it can be that the website operator simply doesn’t like their current web address (anymore), or perhaps the website has changed direction and the name is no longer relevant.
+The reasons for getting a new web address are often quite trivial.
+It could be that the website operator simply doesn’t like their current web address (anymore), or perhaps the website has changed direction and the name is no longer relevant.
 In cases like these, the domain name simply doesn’t fit with the website’s content.

 Domain Check